0x7ace80/virtualbox_usb_mitm/README.md

 `./configure --disable-hardening --target-arch=x86`

-It takes about 1hr and a half to complete (on my old 2010 Macbook and Yes, I took some time to install Ubuntu on it and setup its drivers).
+It usually takes about 1hr to complete (on my old 2010 Macbook and Yes, I took some time to install Ubuntu on it and setup its drivers).
 Have a cup of coffee and wait.

-When the build completes, you might need to build and isntall and load the drivers VBox will use.
+When the build completes, you might need to build, install and load the drivers VBox will use.
+It can be done by execute command at `out/Linux.x86/release/bin`

+`make && make install && make load`

-But the tricky thing is: it turned out that the drivers were not working on my machine.
+But the `TRICKY` thing is: it turned out that the drivers were not working on my machine.
 I had to install a release version VBox (with the same revision number as the source code) which helps to install the drivers correctly.

-Not the VBox you build can be used, and you can installed a windows 10 as client machine.
+Now the VBox you build can be used, and you can install a windows 10 as client OS.

 USB Foundmantal Knowledge
 =